4dn-dcic/tibanna/docs/commands.rst

                                    e.g. if 17:00 by AWS time zone corresponds to 12:00 by system time zone, offset must be 5.

-  -status=<status>                 filter by status. default 'FAILED', i.e. rerun only failed
+  --status=<status>                 filter by status. default 'FAILED', i.e. rerun only failed
                                    jobs